 Sulphur oxides can be reduced by taking one of two approaches: control of the sulphur content of the fuel source; or, cleanse the resulting exhaust gas stream, which is commonly called scrubbing.
 Each of these methods exposes the industry and the companies that adopt them to certain risks.
 Exhaust gas scrubbers consist of equipment mounted in the exhaust stack of a vessel that uses an alkaline solution vaporized in the exhaust gas stream to remove sulphur from the stream.
 The resulting precipitated liquid is removed from the exhaust column and filtered to remove the sulphur that has bonded with the alkaline material.

 Scrubbers are one of two basic designs: open loop or closed loop.
 A third option, called a hybrid system is a combination of open and closed loop systems.
-In a closed loop system, the effluent that is removed is stored on board the vessel and removed at a suitable recycling or waste disposal facility at ports where these facilities exist.
+In a closed loop system, such as those installed on Algoma's Equinox Class veesels, the sulphur-bearing effluent that is removed is stored on board the vessel and removed at a suitable recycling or waste disposal facility at ports where these facilities exist.
 In an open loop system, the waste liquid is diluted with sea water and released into the water.
 Many jurisdictions prohibit or severely limit the use of open loop scrubbers as a result.